DimensionDev/Mask-Docs/docs/web3/connection.md

 sidebar_position: 3
 ---

-To participate the network, we need to send request and receive response with a node in the network.
-We have tools like [`ethers.js`](https://docs.ethers.io/v5/), [`web3.js`](https://web3js.readthedocs.io/) and [`FCL`](https://docs.onflow.org/fcl/) helps to compose request paylaod and decode response.
+To participate in the network, we need to send requests and receive responses from a node in the network.
+We have tools like [`ethers.js`](https://docs.ethers.io/v5/), [`web3.js`](https://web3js.readthedocs.io/) and [`FCL`](https://docs.onflow.org/fcl/) helps to compose request payloads and decode responses.

 ### Overview